 Program Description

 The undergraduate degree in Black Studies offers a multi- and interdisciplinary program that encourages students to ask critical questions about the diverse experiences of peoples of African descent and their relationship to the world.
-Through national, transnational and diasporic perspectives, courses in program enrich the liberal arts tradition and social justice mission of the University, recognizing the varied histories, perspectives, identities, activism, and cultural productions of African-descended peoples.
+Through national, transnational and diasporic perspectives, courses in Old Westbury’s Black Studies Program enrich the liberal arts tradition and social justice mission of the College, recognizing the varied histories, perspectives, identities, activism, and cultural productions of African-descended peoples.

 After the Degree